Katherine Swynford: Appearance

 The frontispiece to an early 15th-century manuscript of the epic poem Troilus and Criseyde by Geoffrey Chaucer depicts the poet reading it to the royal court of King Richard II.
 The identities of the courtiers depicted in the illustration are the subject of controversy among researchers.
 One of the courtiers depicted is probably John of Gaunt.
 It has been suggested that one of the seated women, dressed in a flowing blue dress with dangling sleeves (known as houppelande), with a wide collar trimmed with white cloth, and a golden belt, is Katherine Swynford.
 She has a round face with a high forehead and blond hair braided high above each temple, wrapped in a ribbon around the crown of her head.
 However, this hypothesis has problems.
 The poem was probably written between 1385 and 1388.
 However, the manuscript itself was created only at the beginning of the 15th century, so it must depict the ladies of the court, who played an important role at the end of the reign of King Richard II.
 According to Alison Weir, a woman in a blue dress is too young to be Katherine.
 The researcher suggested that it could be her daughter Joan Beaufort, since she looks like her image in her tomb.
 Next to this figure is a lady wearing a tight blue dress trimmed with gold trimmed ermine, who is traditionally identified with Joan of Kent, mother of King Richard II, but she died in 1385.
 Weir thinks that lady might be Katherine Swynford.
 In the 15th century this manuscript belonged to Anne Neville, Countess of Stafford, daughter of Joan Beaufort; it is possible that it was made specifically for her, who later bequeathed it to her own daughter.

-If Alison Weir's identification is correct, Katherine was a fair-haired and buxom, perfectly built woman with a narrow waist and wide hips.
+If Alison Weir's identification is correct, Katherine was a fair-haired and buxom woman with a narrow waist and wide hips.
 She had a long neck, a round face with a high forehead.
 Her hair is elegantly combed up and pinned up under a golden crown, hinting at her high position.